kahnchana/kahnchana.github.io/_pages/about.md

 {% endcomment %}

-* I currently work at [MBZUAI](https://mbzuai.ac.ae/) as a research assistant working in the computer vision department.
+* I currently work at [MBZUAI](https://mbzuai.ac.ae/) as a research assistant working in the computer vision department under the supervision of [Dr Salman Khan](https://salman-h-khan.github.io/).
 * I previously worked for [WENN](http://wenn.no) and [VeracityAI](http://veracityai.com/) researching and building computer vision algorithms aimed at augmenting vehicle insurance claims processing.
 * I received my Bachelor’s Degree from [University of Moratuwa](https://uom.lk) in